 The ability to see things, people, and events that are going to take place in the future, or clairvoyance, is a controversial phenomenon.
 There is no solid evidence to prove that clairvoyance exists.
 However, many people believe that it is real and some even claim to have unknown sensory abilities.

 Clairvoyance caused much controversy in academic circles regarding what science will accommodate this phenomenon.
-Eventually this responsibility fell on the parapsychology, a science that does not share the same fate with the accepted sciences.
-Many people call it pseudoscience and do not accept even the existence of phenomena it studies.
-In the same way there are many people who doubt the existence of the clairvoyant ability.
+Eventually, this responsibility fell on parapsychology, a science that does not share the same fate as the accepted sciences.

 The term ESP owes its birth to German researcher Dr. Rudolf Tischner, who first used it in his work Über Telepathie und Hellsehen, Experimentaltheoretische Untersuchungen: Bergmann, Munich 1920 (“Telepathy and Clairvoyance, Research in experimental stage“).

-Despite the extrasensory phenomena have never been taken in serious in scientific circles, there were researchers who tried to explain what really happens in people manifesting such abilities.
+Despite the fact that extrasensory phenomena had never been taken seriously in scientific circles, there were researchers who tried to explain what really happens in people who claim to manifest such abilities.

 But this did not seem to end the harsh criticism of the parapsychological phenomena, and other scientists such as mathematician Shannon W. Weaver denied the validity of the results.

-Now, in the 21st century, the only thing we can say is that the battle between the parapsychology and the other sciences still exists.
+Now, in the 21st century, the only thing we can say is that the battle between parapsychology and science still exists.
 The conflict between the elasticity of perception and the rigorous rationalism will continue to concern us…

 Does clairvoyance really exist?
 Maybe it does or maybe not.
 Right now, there is no firm proof that clairvoyance is real.
 Is it possible to obtain solid evidence of this phenomenon beyond a shadow of a doubt?
 I’m not so sure.